sjl/.plan/README.markdown

 Did some more of the OpenGL tutorial.
 Added some extra bits to cl-netpbm to easily load an image into an array in the form OpenGL expects.
 Started sketching out the GUI structure in Fern.

+## 2019-01-19

+Got pattern tables rendering in Fern (finally).

+## 2019-01-22

+Got a first pass at the main GUI loop for Fern hashed out.
+GUI programming is fucking miserable.